jcruz0x/chargen/bookdata/md/halfling.md

 The comforts of home are the goals of most halflings lives: a place to settle in peace and quiet, far from marauding monsters and clashing armies; a blazing fire and a generous meal; fine drink and fine conversation.
-So wander, but even they love peace, food, and home, though home might be a wagon jostling along a dirt road or a raft floating downriver.
+Some wander, but even they love peace, food, and home, though home might be a wagon jostling along a dirt road or a raft floating downriver.

 The diminutive halflings survive in a world full of larger